tyrchen/teamspark/README.md

 ## What is Teamspark?

-Teamspark is a realtime communication and collaboration tools for small and medium teams.
-It could be used for product discussions and/or bug/task tracking.
+Teamspark is a clean and simple project/task management tool.
+It enables everyone within the team to capture inspiration, manage tasks, track the progress and communicate freely.

 ## Installation